awesomeali

 The Helicopter Commute

 When you think of commuting to work, thoughts of saddle bags on bikes and honking horns might come to mind.
 In Alaska though, the trip from home to work can be, well, a bit different.
 Especially for second year guide at MICA, Nell.
-Glacier Camp Nell's day starts with rolling out of a tent, getting ready for the day, and hitting the morning meeting with the rest of the crew.
-Oh, and then hopping into a helicopter to work on one of the most secluded areas of the Matanuska Glacier.
-Nell is one part of a sub-committee.
-This committee is dedicated to executing one of the most epic adventures on an Alaskan glacier; being camp host for a glacier overnight experience.
-Matanuska Glacier Overnight Camp This is Nell's second year with the locally owned and operated Alaskan guiding company.
-She first came to the team as an intern, [...]
+Glacier Camp Nell's day starts with rolling out of a tent, getting ready, and joining the morning crew meeting.
+Then she hops into a helicopter to work on one of the most secluded areas of the Matanuska Glacier.
+In the first season, she had no idea that coming to Alaska would mean her work would entail riding in a helicopter.
+Not too long afterward, she was asked to join the glacier camp crew.
+The Genesis That summer was filled with lots of hands-on learning, planning, and communication with the small team.
+Nell reflects back on [...]

 Go to Top